SAP/project-fontus/README.md

 ### Parameters
 It is also possible to pass multiple parameters to the agent
-- **verbose**: If this option is set, all instrumented classes are safed to ``./tmp/agent``
+- **verbose**: If this option is set, all instrumented classes are saved to ``./tmp/agent``
 - **logging_enabled**: If this option is set, a log file of the instrumentation process will be created in the working dir named ``asm-{datetime}.log``
 - **taintmethod**: Specifying the used taint method.
 For all options see [Available Tainting Methods](#Available Tainting Methods).
 The default is *boolean*
 - **use_caching**: Possible values: *true* or *false*.
 Default is true.
 Enables/Disables caching of taint evaluation results for lazy tainting methods
 - **layer_threshold**: Specifies a maximum depth of layers for lazybasic tainting.
 If this threshold is exceeded the taint is calculated and new layers will be stacked on top again.
 Default value is *30*.
 If caching is disabled, the threshold is also disabled.
 - **collect_stats**: Possible values: *true* or *false*.
 Default is false.
 If this option is enabled, the stats about taints in strings will be collected.
-This only applies if taintmethod *range* is used and can cause massive overhead.
+This only applies iff taintmethod *range* is used and can cause massive overhead.
 - **config**: Specifies a path for a config file
 - **blacklisted_main_classes**: Specifies a filepath to a file which contains blacklisted main classes
 - **abort**: Specifies what happens if a tainted string reaches a sink.
 For all options see [Abort types](#Abort types).
 The default is *stderr_logging*